Austin Nola: Professional career

-Miami Marlins organization
+Miami Marlins (2012–2018)

 The Miami Marlins selected Nola in the fifth round, 167th overall, of the 2012 MLB Draft.
-He signed with the team shortly thereafter, for a $75,000 signing bonus.
-He was initially assigned to the Class A Short Season Jamestown Jammers of the New York–Penn League, but, after only a few weeks there, Nola was promoted to the Class A Greensboro Grasshoppers of the South Atlantic League.
-Nola played in 65 games during his rookie season, batting .211 with 48 hits, one home run, and 18 RBIs.
-In 2013, Nola played with the Jupiter Hammerheads of the Class A-Advanced Florida State League.
-In 489 at bats, he batted .232 with one home run, 40 RBIs, and 96 hits.
+He signed with the team shortly thereafter for a $75,000 signing bonus.
+He was initially assigned to the Low-A Jamestown Jammers of the New York–Penn League, but, after a few weeks there, Nola was promoted to the Single-A Greensboro Grasshoppers of the South Atlantic League.
+Nola played in 65 games his first professional season, batting .211 with 48 hits, one home run, and 18 RBI.
+In 2013, Nola played with the Jupiter Hammerheads of the High-A Florida State League.
+In 489 at bats, he batted .232 with one home run and 40 RBI.

-In 2014, Nola was assigned to the Double A Jacksonville Suns of the Southern League.
-In 134 games as Jacksonville's shortstop, Nola hit .259 with one home run and 53 RBIs.
-In the postseason, Nola helped take Jacksonville to their sixth Southern League championship, scoring two runs and driving in another in a 6–1 victory over the Chattanooga Lookouts to sweep the final series in three games.
-After the conclusion of the 2014 minor league season, Nola was assigned to the Salt River Rafters of the Arizona Fall League, alongside five other Marlins prospects.
+In 2014, Nola was assigned to the Double-A Jacksonville Suns of the Southern League.
+In 134 games as Jacksonville's shortstop, Nola hit .259 with one home run and 53 RBI.
+He helped take Jacksonville to their sixth Southern League championship, scoring two runs and driving in another in a 6–1 victory over the Chattanooga Lookouts to sweep the final series in three games.
+After the 2014 minor league season, Nola was assigned to the Salt River Rafters of the Arizona Fall League (AFL), alongside five other Marlins prospects.
 He played in 13 games for Salt River, batting .298 with six RBIs and nine runs.
-Although Nola had hoped to begin the 2015 season with the Triple A New Orleans Zephyrs, the crowded Zephyrs infield meant that he returned to Jacksonville at the start of the year.
+Although Nola had hoped to begin the 2015 season with the Triple-A New Orleans Zephyrs, the crowded Zephyrs infield meant that he returned to Jacksonville at the start of the year.
 He was called up to the Zephyrs on June 28, after infielder Miguel Rojas and outfielder Cole Gillespie received major league promotions.
 Because the Zephyrs wore the abbreviation "NOLA" on the front of their jerseys, short for "New Orleans, Louisiana", Nola's name appeared on both the front and back of his Zephyrs uniform.
 He played 61 games at Triple A in 2015, batting .280 with 18 RBIs and 18 runs scored.